barryclark/jekyll-now/_posts/2016-03-15-Reisekosten-App-Frontend.md

 </div>
 ```

 The above html contains a navbar and a simple list of trips.
-What we notice from the start are the double bracelets (e.g. '{{ trip.departure }}') and directives starting with "ng" prefix.
+What we notice from the start are the double brackets (e.g. '\{\{ trip.departure \}\}') and directives starting with "ng" prefix.
 These are the main ways how the template interacts with the controller :

 ```javascript
 (function () {